src-its/ca-web/content/git_ssh-setup.md

-## How to install/configure SSH keys for GitHub on Ubuntu
+## How to install/configure SSH keys for GitHub on Ubuntu?

+SSH keys are a way to identify trusted computers without involving passwords.[^github-help_generating-ssh-key]

 <a name="generate-key"></a>
-### Checking for & Generating SSH keys
+### Checking for Existing SSH keys

-Before generating a new SSH key,  check to see if any SSH keys exist.
+You may already be using SSH keys to connect to a web application and server.
+If you already have an SSH key and if you don't wish to configure different keys for different applications, you can upload a public key for your existing key pair.

-Open Git Bash and enter the following command:
+First, check whether you have any SSH keys by opening Git Bash and entering the following command:

      ls -al ~/.ssh
-    #Lists the files in your .ssh directory, if they exist

-Check your directory for an existing public SSH key.

 By default, the filenames of the public keys are one of the following:

-* `id_dsa.pub`
-* `id_ecdsa.pub`
-* `id_ed25519.pub`
-* `id_rsa.pub`
+    id_dsa.pub
+    id_ecdsa.pub
+    id_ed25519.pub
+    id_rsa.pub

-If you see an existing key pair that you would like to use, you can [add it to the ssh-agent](#add-key-to-agent).
+If you see an existing key pair that you would like to use, you can [add it to the GitHub ssh-agent](#add-key-to-agent).

-If not, then generate a new SSH key using the following command:
+If not, then to generate a new SSH key, use the following command:

     ssh-keygen -t rsa -b 4096

-You'll be prompted to select a location to save the file.
+You'll be prompted to select a location to save the file:

+    Enter a file in which to save the key(/Users/you/.ssh/id_rsa): [Press enter]

 Either change it to your preferred location, or accept the default by pressing `Enter`.

-    Enter a file in which to save the key(/Users/you/.ssh/id_rsa): [Press enter]

 ### Copying your SSH Key